4722d Air Defense Group

 The 4722d Air Defense Group is a discontinued United States Air Force organization.
 Its last assignment was with the 27th Air Division at George Air Force Base, California, where it was discontinued in 1958.

-The group was formed to provide a single command and support organization for the two fighter interceptor squadrons of Air Defense Command (ADC), that were tenants at George, a Tactical Air Command (TAC) base.
+The group was formed to provide a single command and support organization for the two fighter interceptor squadrons of Air Defense Command (ADC), that were tenants at George, a Tactical Air Command base.
 It was discontinued when the 327th Fighter-Interceptor Squadron was scheduled to move in 1958, leaving only a single ADC fighter squadron at George.

 History

-The group was established as the 4722d Air Defense Group to provide a headquarters for Air Defense Command (ADC) Fighter-Interceptor Squadrons (FIS) stationed at George Air Force Base, California, a Tactical Air Command Base.
+The group was established as the 4722d Air Defense Group to provide a headquarters for Air Defense Command (ADC) fighter-interceptor squadrons stationed at George Air Force Base, California, a Tactical Air Command (TAC) base.
 TAC's 479th Air Base Group (until July 1957) and 839th Air Base Group (after July 1957) acted as host base organizations for the group.
-The 4722d was assigned the 327th FIS, flying radar equipped and air-to-air missile–armed Convair F-102 Delta Dagger aircraft, and 329th FIS, flying North American F-86 Sabre aircraft which were also radar equipped but armed with Mighty Mouse rockets, as its operational components.
-The 329th FIS upgraded to newer model F-86s in the spring of 1957 which, like the 327th's F-102s, were equipped with data link to tie them in to the Semi-Automatic Ground Environment command and control system.
-The group was discontinued when the 327th FIS was scheduled to move to Thule AB, Greenland in July 1958, leaving only a single operational ADC squadron at George.
+The 4722d was assigned the 327th Fighter-Interceptor Squadron, flying radar equipped and air-to-air missile–armed Convair F-102 Delta Dagger aircraft, and 329th Fighter-Interceptor Squadron, flying North American F-86 Sabre aircraft which were also radar equipped but armed with Folding-Fin Aerial Rockets, as its operational components.
+The 329th upgraded to newer model F-86s in the spring of 1957 which, like the 327th's F-102s, were equipped with data link to tie them into the Semi-Automatic Ground Environment command and control system.
+The group was discontinued when the 327th was scheduled to move to Thule Air Base, Greenland in July 1958, leaving only a single operational ADC squadron at George.
 Its squadrons were then assigned directly to the 27th Air Division.